KonradIT/gopro-py-api/README.md

 On HERO3 you can just open /live/amba.m3u8 on VLC or another player.

-See the examples/opencv folder for a python script to open the HERO4 feed in openCV and detect faces.
+See the [examples/opencv_gopro](examples/opencv_gopro) folder for a python script to open the HERO4/5 feed in openCV and detect faces.
+On [examples/streaming](examples/streaming) there are scripts to stream the GoPro live feed to Facebook, YouTube or Twitch.

 ### Video screencap: